0

 • Western, Boulder.

-Ethylene oxide is a chemical used to sterilize heat-sensitive medical equipment.
-Ethylene oxide also is used when making antifreeze, textiles, detergents and other products, and to disinfect spices and tobacco products.
+Ethylene oxide also is used when making antifreeze, textiles, detergents, and other products, and to disinfect spices and tobacco products.

-This facility was last inspected on March 16, 2021 and was determined to be in compliance with the emission limits in its permit.
-Terumo BCT voluntarily installed additional controls in 2018 to reduce the amount of ethylene oxide released into the air and said it plans to install more in 2024.
+Terumo BCT voluntarily installed additional controls in 2018 to reduce the amount of ethylene oxide released into the air.
+Terumo BCT also said it plans to install more controls in 2024.

 Cancer risk

-The studies about ethylene oxide are about people who work with the chemical and who are exposed to it at much higher levels than are found in the air outside.
-Studies about workers exposed to ethylene oxide show an increased risk of blood cancers (Hodgkin’s lymphoma, non-Hodgkin’s lymphoma, multiple myeloma and lymphocytic leukemia) and female breast cancer.
-Cancer risk for workers increased with higher exposure concentrations and more years of exposure time.
+Most studies about ethylene oxide are about people who work with the chemical and who are exposed to it at much higher levels than are found in the air outside.
+Studies about workers exposed to ethylene oxide show an increased risk of blood cancers (Hodgkin’s lymphoma, non-Hodgkin’s lymphoma, multiple myeloma, and lymphocytic leukemia) and breast cancer.

 Non-cancer health impacts

-Studies about workers exposed to ethylene oxide show breathing high levels of it over months or years (chronic/long-term exposure) may cause irritation of the eyes, skin, nose, mouth and throat.
-It also may affect the nervous system, leading to headache, nausea, vomiting, memory loss and numbness.
-Breathing it at even higher levels for shorter periods (acute/short-term exposure) may result in similar, but more severe impacts.
-There also is some evidence that higher exposures to ethylene oxide may increase the risk of miscarriage.
+Studies about workers exposed to ethylene oxide show breathing high levels of it over months or years may cause irritation of the eyes, skin, nose, mouth, and throat.
+The levels of ethylene oxide workers are expected to be exposed to is higher than the levels of ethylene oxide found in communities near sterilization facilities.
+It also may affect the nervous system, leading to headache, nausea, vomiting, memory loss, and numbness.

 Children are more susceptible